Tanz0rz/haxe-fmod/README.md

 The FmodManager class is the primary way to interact with FMOD in your game.
 It abstracts away nearly all of the low-level details of the FMOD API.
 The `FmodEvents` constants used below are generated from your banks (see [Generating constants](https://tanz0rz.github.io/haxe-fmod/guides/constants/)).
 You can look through all of the available function calls with descriptions [here](https://github.com/Tanz0rz/haxe-fmod/blob/master/haxefmod/FmodManager.hx).

 Start with the one setup call for your engine.
-It initializes FMOD, keeps the per-frame update running, and wires focus and volume.
+It initializes FMOD, keeps the per-frame update running, and wires focus and volume:

 <details>
 <summary>HaxeFlixel</summary>